quong1/Homework4/README.md

 Open the Ganache GUI client

 ## Step 4: Compile & Deploy Smart Contract
+- Based on the code given at https://coursetro.com/posts/code/102/Solidity-Mappings-&-Structs-Tutorial.
+I make some changes for it to be able to run on solidity ^0.5.0 in Courses. sol.
+- I also create a second migration Javascript file named 2_migration.js for truffle to compile.
+- Compile and deploy smart contract using:
 ```
 truffle compile
 truffle develop migrate --reset
 truffle develop
 ```

-Inside the develop, compile the contract using
+- Inside truffle develop, compile the contract using
 ```
 migrate --reset --all
 ```

-## Step 5: Testing function
+## Step 6: Testing function

 - Function setInstructor:
 ```